LucasDelfino92/morrowindsharp/mw++.md

 ### HIGH RESOLUTION TEXTURES

-AI upscaling made possible a complete texture pack for Morrowind.
-In addition, mesh improvements will improve the notably wonky character faces even more.
+Mods that rely on AI upscaling and manual cleanup to improve Morrowind's textures.
+In addition, mesh improvements to character faces.

 - [**Facelift**](https://www.nexusmods.com/morrowind/mods/47617) by kartoffels
 Addresses numerous mesh issues with the vanilla head meshes, leading to much better looking faces overall.